HYPERTEGRITY-AG/OpenSim/README.md

 Limits the sending of messages to the given frequency.

 ## Define the Payload
 We are almost ready to send our first message....but what's the use of empty messages without any content?
-They will probably got tagged "Return to Sender".
+They will probably get tagged "Return to Sender".
 After a short discussion on how to set up your payload, we will send our first message - I promise!
 * **--type _name_** \
 [NGSI-V2 only] Type will be stored within the payload and (if set) is the unique identifier (together with the id) of an entity within Orion Context Broker.
 That means: You can have the same _id_ with different _types_: